 Photo by Emily Tirella

-Jessamy Shay Kilcollins is a textile artist, mender, and fashion designer whose work focuses on sustainability and handcraft processes.
-She holds a BFA in Fibers and a Certificate in Fashion Design from the Massachusetts College of Art and Design.
-In January 2020, she was one of eight designers from the Northeast selected to participate in a sustainable fashion design competition called Project Upcycle, and she was awarded second place for her gala look sewed from repurposed secondhand clothing.
-Her current project is AMENDED, a collection of creatively mended and upcycled secondhand garments that would otherwise end up in the textile waste stream.
+Jessamy holds a BFA in Fibers and a Certificate in Fashion Design from the Massachusetts College of Art and Design.
+In January 2020, she was one of eight designers from the Northeast selected to participate in a sustainable fashion design competition called Project Upcycle, and was awarded second place for her gala look sewed from repurposed materials.
+She also co-owns High Energy Vintage with her partner in Somerville MA, where they live with two cats and way too many chairs in an old nut factory.

 artist statement / CV